rustigaan/igor/README.md

 2. Igor watches thundercloud projects that provide lightning: files and fragments of files that can be injected into projects of marthters.

-3. When files change is thundercloud projects, Igor updates all the projects that declare the corresponding niche (unless opted out in `yeth-marthter/nicheName/igor-thettingth.yaml`).
+3. When files change in thundercloud projects, Igor updates all the projects that declare the corresponding niche (unless opted out in `yeth-marthter/nicheName/igor-thettingth.yaml`).
 If the settings file declares a build command, that is also run after the bolt of lightning hit the niche.

 It is also possible to have Igor apply selected thundercloud projects to a marthterth' project.